-In "Reproductive Behaviour in Ungulates" [Editions: UK/Europe, International] Dr. Fraser says "The manner of intromission in the pig is unique; the male when mounted makes thrusting actions with the penis in semi-rotary actions.
+In "Reproductive Behaviour in Ungulates" Dr. Fraser says "The manner of penetration in the pig is unique; the male when mounted makes thrusting actions with the penis in semi-rotary actions.
 Only when the spiral-shaped penis lodged tightly in the firm fold does the action stop and ejaculation commences.
 It is clear, in fact, that the locking of the penis in the cervix acts as the essential stimulus to ejaculation in the boar."
 He includes a diagram of this connection mechanism.

 Parts of the Boar Penis: